Lionfish: Control and eradication efforts

-Red lionfish are an invasive species, yet relatively little is known about them.
-NOAA research foci include investigating biotechnical solutions for control of the population, and understanding how the larvae are dispersed.
-Another important area of study is what controls the population in its native area.
-Researchers hope to discover what moderates lionfish populations in the Indo-Pacific and apply this information to control the invasive populations, without introducing additional invasive species.

-Two new trap designs have been introduced to help with deep-water control of the lionfish.
-The traps are low and vertical and remain open the entire time of deployment.
-The vertical relief of the trap attracts lionfish, which makes catching them easier.
-These new traps are good for catching lionfish without affecting the native species that are ecologically, recreationally, and commercially important to the surrounding areas.
-These traps are more beneficial than older traps because they limit the potential of catching noninvasive creatures, they have bait that is only appealing to lionfish, they guarantee a catch, and they are easy to transport.

-Rigorous and repeated removal of lionfish from invaded waters could potentially control the exponential expansion of the lionfish in invaded waters.
-A 2010 study showed effective maintenance would require the monthly harvest of at least 27% of the adult population.
+Rigorous and repeated catching and removal of lionfish from invaded waters could potentially control the exponential expansion of the lionfish in invaded waters.
+But a 2010 study showed effective maintenance would require the monthly harvest of at least 27% of the adult population.
 Because lionfish are able to reproduce monthly, this effort must be maintained throughout the entire year.

-Even to accomplish these numbers seems unlikely, but as populations of lionfish continue to grow throughout the Caribbean and Western Atlantic, actions are being taken to attempt to control the quickly growing numbers.
+To accomplish even these numbers seems unlikely, but as populations of lionfish continue to grow throughout the Caribbean and Western Atlantic, actions are being taken to attempt to control the quickly growing numbers.
 In November 2010, for the first time the Florida Keys National Marine Sanctuary began licensing divers to kill lionfish inside the sanctuary in an attempt to eradicate the fish.

-Conservation groups and community organizations in the Eastern United States have organized hunting expeditions for Pterois such as the Environment Education Foundation's 'lionfish derby' held annually in Florida.
+Conservation groups and community organizations in the Eastern United States have organized hunting expeditions for lionfish, such as the Environment Education Foundation's 'lionfish derby' held annually in Florida.
 Divemasters from Cozumel to the Honduran Bay Islands and at Reef Conservation International which operates in the Sapodilla Cayes Marine Reserve off Punta Gorda, Belize, now routinely spear them during dives.
-While diver culling removes lionfish from shallow reefs reducing their densities, lionfish have widely been reported on mesophotic coral ecosystems (reefs from 30 to 150 m) in the western Atlantic and even in deep-sea habitats (greater than 200 m depth).
+But while such culling efforts remove lionfish from shallow reefs, reducing their densities, lionfish have widely been reported on mesophotic coral ecosystems (reefs from 30 to 150 m deep) in the western Atlantic and even in deep-sea habitats (greater than 200 m depth).
 Recent studies have suggested that the effects of culling are likely to be depth-specific, and so have limited impacts on these deeper reef populations.
 Therefore, other approaches such as trapping are advocated for removing lionfish from deeper reef habitats.